magnetsystems/r2m-plugin-ios/README.md

 end
 ```

-Run the following command from your project directory:
+Now install the pod dependencies by running following command from your project directory:
 ```
  > pod install
 ```